DavidKou/ExcelForPM/timeline-chart-II.md

 **6. Update the table for all values 5 or -5, change them to 0**

-This moves all marks to the horizontal line:
+This moves all marks to the horizontal line (y=0):

 ![](https://github.com/DavidKou/ExcelForPM/blob/main/images/c25.png)

+And the chart now looks like:

 ![](https://github.com/DavidKou/ExcelForPM/blob/main/images/c26.png)